 In line with the gloomy economic circumstances, pet ownership declined as fewer Greeks could afford the costs of having a pet, even though their need for companionship increased.
 Given this, volume sales of pet food recorded negative growth in 2015.
 Financially-strapped Greek consumers, even those who had always had a pet in their households, become increasingly reluctant to acquire a pet.
 This was strongly reflected in sales, particularly in products for puppies and kittens.

-More players enter the market despite the economic downturn
+More players enter pet care despite the limited growth potential

 Sample Pet Care Data

 Delivery: Files are delivered directly into your account within a few minutes of purchase.

 Discover the latest market trends and uncover sources of future market growth for the Pet Care industry in Greece with research from Euromonitor's team of in-country analysts.